UNiqkue/TravelProject/README.md

 Project has also 8 branches:

-task1 - docs, where you can see 3 module arсhitecture (uml and use case)
+task1 - docs, where you can see arсhitecture (uml and use case)

-task2 - structure the project 3 module (dao - service - console)
+task2 - structure the 3 module project (dao - service - console)

 task3 - console application with file storage